PPBDS/tutorial.helpers/vignettes/details.md

 **get_submissions_from_learnr_session** is a function that gets submissions of the current tutorial session through learnr functions, specifically `learnr:::get_all_state_objects()` and `learnr::submissions_from_state_objects()`.
 It returns a list of submission objects, each containing details about the question and answer.

-### Submission Processing Functions

-**gmail_access** is a function that establish a connection with the submission gmail account and downloads submission attachments based on a provided filter.

-**gdrive_access** is a function that establish a connection with the submission google drive account and creates a new folder to store submissions and submission info in.

-**create_submission_aggregation** is a function that processes downloaded rds submissions and creates a tibble with data about the tutorial user's name, email, time spent on the tutorial, questions answered, and link to submission rds.

-**google_submission_collection** is the main function that's called by the user to collect, organize, and save all submissions.

 ### Add-in Functions